brogers5/chocolatey-package-twinkle-tray/DESCRIPTION.md

   * Adds brightness sliders to the system tray, similar to the built-in Windows volume flyout.
   * Seamlessly blends in with Windows 10 and Windows 11.
 Uses your Personalization settings to match your taskbar.
   * Can automatically change monitor brightness depending on the time of day or when idle.
-  * Bind hotkeys to adjust the brightness of specifical or all displays.
+  * Bind hotkeys to adjust the brightness of specific or all displays.
   * Normalize backlight across different monitors.
   * Control DDC/CI features such as contrast.
   * Starts up with Windows.